-Black Ruby Barb (Pethia nigrofasciata) Fish Species Profile
+Black Ruby Barb (Pethia nigrofasciata) Species Profile & Care Guide

 The Ruby Barb is a gorgeously coloured, peaceful, small fish that is well suited to any community aquarium with many other fish species.